IMPORTANT Website terms of use and cookie statement

 Inequality: Taibat Lawanson, Professor of Urban Management and Governance at the University of Lagos, Nigeria where she leads the Pro-Poor Development Research Cluster and serves as co-director at the Centre for Housing and Sustainable Development.

-Financialisation: Matthew Soules, associate professor in the architecture program at the University of British Columbia’s School of Architecture and Landscape Architecture, and founder of Matthew Soules Architecture.
+Financialisation: Matthew Soules, Associate Professor of Architecture at the University of British Columbia’s School of Architecture and Landscape Architecture, and founder of Matthew Soules Architecture.

 1. RIBA Journal is publishing reflective pieces on what the RIBA Horizons 2034 programme means for the profession and how key findings can be acted on in practice.